 Details coming soon…

-Nearly Present, Julian's Full of Noises commission, will be installed in Aix-en-Provence as part of the closing event of the Acoustic Commons project.
+Nearly Present, Julian's Full of Noises commission, was installed in Aix-en-Provence as part of the closing event of the Acoustic Commons project.

-Outwork was commissioned for Fort Process 2018 and is permanently installed at Newhaven Fort, East Sussex, UK.
+Outwork is permanently installed at Newhaven Fort, East Sussex, UK.